-Chocolate Chipless Cookies are soft and chewy cookies with all the buttery, brown sugar flavor of classic chocolate chip cookies -- without the chocolate chips.
+Chocolate Chipless Cookies are soft, chewy, buttery brown sugar cookies -- basically, everything we love about classic chocolate chip cookies without chocolate chips.

-For more delicious cookies without chocolate chips, try Browned Butter Peanut Butter Cookies and Soft Gingerbread Cookies next!
+For more delicious cookies without chocolate chips, try Browned Butter Peanut Butter Cookies and Nutter Butter Bars next!

 Want to Save This Recipe?